brmccrary/nuvo_simple/README.md

 * Volume Offset controls the offset in that zone/entity if it is a slave in a group.
 * Volume Offset is percentage of total volume.

 ** If you are not using the zone expander or have extra unused zones, these keypads can still be used!
 This is very nice if you do not have the expander, or just have an unused zone.
-Simply setup a keypad for zone 7-12 and assign it in the configuation file.
+Simply setup a keypad for zone 7-12 and assign it in the configuration file.
 Then you can essentially have a keypad that is the same as the "Group Controller."

 ##### Paging service:
 These Nuvos do not natively support a page function, however you can configure a paging zone and volume levels for the service to switch the amp over to.
 Calling the off service restores all zones to their previous state.